ovh/docs/pages/platform/ai/notebook_tuto_how_to_cli_data_notebooks/guide.en-gb.md

 ---
-title: Accessing data from your Object Storage
+title: AI Notebooks - Tutorial - Manage your data with CLI
-slug: cli/access-object-storage-data
+slug: notebooks/tuto-access-object-storage-data
 excerpt: Learn how to access data from your Object Storage in your Notebook
 section: Command Line Interface
 order: 208